Rhythm of Love (Plain White T's song)

 "Rhythm of Love" is a song by American rock band Plain White T's.
 It is the first single from their sixth studio album Wonders of the Younger.
 The song debuted at number 96 on the Billboard Hot 100 and peaked at number 38.
 The song was featured in a fall 2010 promo for the season two premiere of Parenthood on NBC, and also during the closing credits of the 2011 film No Strings Attached.

-As of April 2011, the single has sold over 1,000,000 copies.
+As of April 2011, the single has sold over one million copies.

-Background

-"Rhythm of Love" is written by Tim Lopez.
-On the band's previous disc, Lopez shared vocals with Higgenson on two tracks, but this marks his first time doing a solo lead vocal.
-The band described the song which has a markedly gentle feel—gentler than "Hey There Delilah" which was the first drumless tune to hit No. 1 on the Billboard Hot 100 in years.
-"It's a distinct style change than what we've done in the past," says Lopez, and not just because of his temporary frontman status on it.
-"Just with that island-y scratch guitar – it's the sound I heard in my head when it came to writing a song."
-The song is played by gently lilting acoustic guitars.
+The song is the only single released by the band to feature lead guitarist Tim Lopez on lead vocals.